19 Royal Family Members You Need to Follow on Instagram

 HSH Princess Charlene

 The royal's Instagram bio reads, "The Palace of Monaco shares the life and work of Her Serene Highness Princess Charlene."
-The 40-year-old, Zimbabwean-South-African princess—and former Olympic swimmer—has two children with Prince Albert II.
+The 40-year-old Zimbabwean–South African princess—and former Olympic swimmer—has two children with Prince Albert II.
 Her account is filled with photos of her family, supporting national sports teams and attending fancy galas.

 Photo: